apohllo/ror-tasks/task-3/Readme.md

 First of all the tests should not be written in vacuum.
 Definitely the first tests that should be written are acceptance tests, because they clearly show what is the value of the system and they assure, that the promised value is actually delivered by the system.
-So the first step is conversion of the users stories into acceptance tests.
+So the first step is the conversion of the users stories into acceptance tests.
 When using tools such as Cucumber, this can be even the same process, i.e. system specification IS the acceptance test.

 Such tests define the high-level expectations imposed on the system.
-But making this test pass is not immediate.
-But the system still has to be written.
+But making this test pass is not immediate - the system still has to be written.
 Depending on the number of responsibilities it might cover tens or hundreds of classes.
 In the "old" approach one would start designing the system, using UML diagrams and the like.
 In TDD the design is mostly replaced by writing the